equinor/mad/packages/core/README.md

     crash tracking.
 -   Service Message.
 Any planned maintenance?
 Just create a service message in the service portal, and the message will be displayed in the app automatically.
--   Environment banners.
+-   Environment banner.
 Don't know which environment you're in?
 Don't worry, we will display the information to you
 -   About screen.
 Detailed information about the app.
 App version, environment endpoints, etc. Wow!
     Amazing!